The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Burritos

 Burritos are only found at tourist restaurants in Mexico.
-They are flour tortilla filled with anything – beans, meat, rice and anything else and then wrapped.
+They are flour tortillas filled with beans, meat, rice, and anything else and then wrapped.
 The only thing that may resemble a burrito in Mexico is a flauta.

 Fajitas

-Fajitas are made with thin slices of meat (usually beef, but also chicken) pan seared with peppers and onions and served on a hot dish, with a side of flour tortilla, sour cream, cheese and guacamole.
-It’s a typical Tex Mex food.
+Fajitas are made with thin slices of meat (usually beef and chicken) pan-seared with peppers and onions and served on a hot dish with flour tortilla, sour cream, cheese, and guacamole.
+It’s a typical Tex-Mex food.

 Nachos

-This is a non-Mexican Mexican food I actually love, but which Mexicans don’t really know about.
-It’s made with tortilla chips topped with spicy ground beef, jalapeno peppers, refried beans and cheese, then grilled and served with sour cream and guacamole.
+It’s made with tortilla chips topped with spicy ground beef, jalapeno peppers, refried beans, and cheese, then grilled and served with sour cream and guacamole.

 Further Readings About Mexico